natashajacob/Environmental_Data_Analytics_2021/README.md

 Name: Natasha Jacob

 Discussion questions in Assignemnt 1 were answered.
-The file was converted to a pad and submitted.
+The file was converted to a pdf and submitted.